am2222/pydggrid/docs/usage/installation.rst

 PyDGGRID Installation
 ============================

 .. note:: this library needs 'Boost' library for compile. so make sure you have installed boost C++ library before installing.
 The first thing many people want to know is, “how do I build Boost?”
 The good news is that often, there's nothing to build.
-To install boost follow flowing steps
+To install boost follow these steps.

 Install on Linux
 -------------------------